Last Updated on May 4, 2023

 But what about the rest of us?
 How do we gauge how long it might take us to write the novel, memoir, or nonfiction book we have in mind?
 As an author, ghostwriter, and developmental editor of nonfiction books, I have come to a subjective conclusion: It generally takes at least nine months to birth a book.
-Based on my informal formula for nonfiction books, if you write a thirty-page chapter every month for nine or ten months, a book-length manuscript of about 300-pages will be the result of your efforts.
+Based on my informal formula for nonfiction books, if you write a thirty-page chapter every month for nine or ten months, a book length manuscript of about 300-pages will be the result of your efforts.
 While I am not privy to Emily Bronte’s writing process, that was the gestation period for her classic Wuthering Heights.

 One of the components that my formula leaves out is the time it takes to write a book proposal, a prerequisite if you are planning to pitch your nonfiction book to a publisher.
 (If you are self-publishing your book, there is obviously no need for a proposal.)
 Book proposals, which include one or two sample chapters, can take weeks to months to complete.

-Contributing Factors to a Book’s Timeline
+Contributing Factors to a Book Timeline

-Clearly, authors vary widely in terms of their creative process and the specific requirements of their particular project.
+Clearly, fiction and nonfiction authors vary widely in terms of their creative process and the specific requirements of their particular project.
 The following are essential elements to factor in when considering how long it may take to write your prospective book.
 Note that these steps apply primarily, but not exclusively, to nonfiction writers:

 - Clarifying your subject and creating a structure for your book

 - Researching and reading essential resource material